stevna/BINF4241-group11/Assignment5/answers.md

 We only added some functions like getLastDice() and getPlayers() in the game class to help with testing.

-We didn't indicate the tags @param and @return when using javadocs because our test methods have no parameters that the method accepts and it also don't return anything.
+We didn't indicate the tags @param and @return when using javadocs because our test methods have no parameters that the method accepts and they also don't return anything.

 ## Part 2 - TicTacToe
 ### GameboardTest